News

 You will now find the Exercise Sheet A in dCMS.

 Note that you are required to hand in the solution for exercise EA.3 prior to the colloquium (23.04.2023, 23:59 at the latest).
 For this, you have to collaborate within your group.
-We will… Read more
+We will finalize the colloquia groups in the next… Read more

 Dear students,